lucodealethea/abap_utils/README.md

 Contains ABAP CDS and Hana Calculated Views to bring in memory flow to IDT and Webi

-### Modeling in SRM is highly versatile due to the OO approach.
+### ERM in SRM is highly versatile for in-memory views and flows due to the OO approach

 (Shopping Cart, RFQ, Quotation, Contract and Order ) are modeled as different Business Object Types in a limited number of joined tables, making it a perfect fit for high grain data foundation modeling in ABAP CDS.